-There are several versions of the name meaning.
-Allegedly, the name comes from the time of the Second Punic War (219-201 BC), as the Carthaginian general Hannibal after his move across the Pyrenees in Languedoc this form of winemaking should have introduced.
+About the name meaning there are several versions.
+Supposedly, the name comes from the time of the Second Punic War (219-201 BC), as the Carthaginian general Hannibal after his move across the Pyrenees in Languedoc this form of winemaking should have introduced.
 But Cartagène has nothing to do with another version Carthage but is derived from the type of composition of the drink in four quarters (1/4 alcohol and 3/4 must) and the verb "cartager", which means "to work the vineyard a fourth time" ( However, what the frequent vineyard cultivation should have to do with the mixing ratio, remains unclear).
 The third version states that "cartager" simply means "quarter".